Tensor10/GEOG-510/README.md

 # GEOG-510
-A Repository for GEOG-510 (Geogharic Software design )
+A Repository for GEOG-510 (Geographic Software design )